dahliaOS/wallpapers/.github/README.md

 * Every submitted wallpaper must be in both PNG/JPEG and SVG/RAW format
   * If you've submitted a photograph, you must provide raw image data instead of an SVG
-  * Wallpapers should be atleast 3840x2160 pixels, not smaller than 1920x1080 pixels
+  * Wallpapers should be atleast:
+    * 3840x2160 pixels, not smaller than 1920x1080 pixels for desktops
+    * 1440x2960 pixels, not smaller than 1080x1920 pixels for mobile
 * dahliaOS has two main colors, Deep Orange and Shallow Orange
   * Hex code for Deep Orange is #C00000
   * Hex code for Shallow Orange is #FF4300